MardemHumberto/MardemHumberto/README.md

 ### 💼 About Me

-I'm a Senior Data Analyst passionate about turning messy data into practical solutions.
+I'm a Senior Data Analyst & Analytics Engineer passionate about turning messy data into practical solutions.
 Here I share personal projects and some of the tools and automations I build to solve real problems from my day-to-day work.

 I'm a Control & Automation Engineer by background — graduated from the Polytechnic School of the University of São Paulo (Poli USP), ranked among the top 100 universities worldwide.
-My career has taken me through global companies like PepsiCo, Mondelēz International, and QuintoAndar (Top 25 Startups globally), where I work on data, automation, analytics, and decision-making challenges.
+My career has taken me through global companies like PepsiCo, Mondelēz International, and QuintoAndar (Brazil’s largest proptech unicorn (US $5.1B valuation) and one of the biggest in the Americas, with over R$20B in annual real-estate transaction volume.), where I work on data, automation, analytics Engineer, and decision-making challenges.

-Although based in Brazil, remote work has always been part of my journey — I’ve supported the Caribbean market in the past and in 2025 I’ll be heading to Europe as a digital nomad.
+Although based in Brazil, remote work has always been part of my journey — I’ve supported the Caribbean market in the past and in 2025 I’ll be heading to Europe as a digital nomad (Update: adventure completed — 15 countries, 24 cities, 5 time zones, and a solid quarter of 2025 living out of a backpack).
 Outside of work, I'm a music and travel enthusiast — a drummer since as far back as I can remember — and someone who has visited many countries.
 I love multicultural environments and cosmopolitan cities, and I'm open to remote freelance opportunities with companies in the US and Europe.

 ---